wttat/af2-batch-cdk/README.md

         Uncomment to use Nice DCV to visualize output pdb files.
 2. af2_batch_cdk/batch.py
-   - Line 128-144.
-Uncomment to use P4 batch CE.
+   - Uncomment to use P4/G5 batch CE.
-   - Line 175-182.
-Uncomment to use P4 batch que.
+   - Uncomment to use P4/G5 batch que.

       Note: You have to do this at the same time.

-3. Additional settings:

-   **This action will lower fsx price and throughput, therefore may increase the EC2 cost, please think ahead although you could edit it later.**

-    If you want to deeply reduce cost, you could edit the fsx volume size in vpc_ec2.py,row 119:

-    from

-        storage_capacity_gib = 4800,
-    to

-        storage_capacity_gib = 2400,
-    **then you have to manually change the fsx compression type to lz4 before all file are decompressed.**

-    Or edit row 113-115 if you know what this means:

-    ```
-    #lustre_configuration={"deployment_type": fsx.LustreDeploymentType.PERSISTENT_1,
-    #                     "per_unit_storage_throughput":100},
-    lustre_configuration={"deployment_type": fsx.LustreDeploymentType.SCRATCH_2},
-    ```

 ## Parameter Description of command.json